Store your business’ essential documents securely offsite to save space and ensure compliance.

 The company had inadvertently destroyed critical records necessary to defend the entertainment behemoth in a costly lawsuit.
 The judge sanctioned Pooh’s owners for destroying 40 boxes of records that could have been used as evidence for his defense.

 The issue wasn’t whether they had obliterated materials errantly or on maliciously.
-The fact was that it was the defendant’s responsibility to
+The fact was that it was the defendant’s responsibility to store and protect business documents until they were no longer required.

 One could call being penalized by a judge a disaster that’s as real as a fire or earthquake.
 The bottom line is that records management ─ both electronic and paper-based ─ is a valuable commodity and needs to be treated as such.

 However, there is a trend to treat record management as something that can always be taken care of tomorrow.
-And if the files are saved they are often
+And if the files are saved they are often stocked in scattered boxes somewhere in the office.

 “Many agencies are not managing the disposition of their records properly,” according to the National Archives and Records Administration.
 “Or, in some cases, they are saving their records but not taking the necessary steps to ensure that they can be retrieved, read or interpreted.”

 Electronic records and emails stand out as persistent record management challenges.
 Many companies fail to ensure that emails are preserved in a consistent manner, and neglect to monitor their own procedures.
-Companies sometimes follow inappropriate preservation strategies, such as using their own back-up system to store records or printing emails on paper and filing them in public storage.
+Companies sometimes follow inappropriate preservation strategies, such as using their own back-up system to store records or printing emails on paper and filing them in self storage.

 Ideally, companies recognize that a well-thought-out records management plan helps them avoid potential data loss.